Last Updated: December 4, 2024

 • Steps to dissolve the LLC: Establish reasons for why the LLC would close down.
 You should detail what will happen to its assets.
 You’ll also need to file Articles of Dissolution with the Division of Corporations.

-If you’re feeling unsure about how to draft an operating agreement, then check out our customizable template to help get you started.
+If you’re feeling unsure about how to draft an operating agreement, then check out our operating agreement template to help get you started.

 Do I need an operating agreement if I’m the only owner?